 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.

-I hope you found this post on Pulau Weh scuba diving interesting and useful.
+I hope you found this post on Portugal scuba diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
+I’d love to know of any experience you have diving in Portugal.
 If there is no comments section directly below, click here: >>comments<<